MatthewGerber/rlai/docs/case_studies/robocode.md

 bullet power that has missed the opponent.

 ### State Features
-The following state features are defined per action.
-A brief explanation is given for the expected learning outcome (ELO) of each feature.

-* Action 1:  Turn radar left
+* Action 1:  Turn radar left 5 degrees
   * **Feature 1 - Opponent bearing exists (binary)** _ELO_:  Rotate radar left when `false` and do not rotate radar when `true`.

-* Action 2:  Turn gun left/right
+* Actions 2/3:  Turn gun left/right 5 degrees
   * **Feature 1 - Has bearing on opponent (binary)** _ELO_:  Keep gun stationary when `false` and rotate gun when `true`.
   * **Feature 2 - Gun is counterclockwise from opponent (binary)** _ELO_:  Rotate gun clockwise when `true` and counterclockwise when `false`.

-* Action 3:  Fire
+* Action 4:  Fire
   * **Feature 1 - Has bearing on opponent (binary)** _ELO_:  Do not fire when `false` and consider firing when `true`.
   * **Feature 2 - Square root of degree deviation from gun to opponent (continuous)** _ELO_:  Only fire gun when sufficiently well aimed.